erfianugrah/image-resizer-2/docs/development/utility-removal-plan.md

    - Replace direct import of `setDebugLogger` from debug.ts with DebugService
    - This will remove a dependency on debug.ts

-3. **Update transform.ts if needed**
+3. **Update transform.ts if needed** ✅
-   - For the transition period, update transform.ts to use CacheService
+   - ✅ Updated transform.ts to use DefaultCacheService instead of direct import from cache.ts
-   - This will remove a dependency on cache.ts
+   - ✅ This has removed a dependency on cache.ts

 ### Phase 3: Update Test Files